-As students begin looking forward to the end of this school year, administrators and school officials already are eyeing budgets for 2021-22.
+As students begin looking forward to the end of this school year, administrators and school officials already are eyeing budgets.
 And as budget planners decide on next year’s spending plan, it’s crucial that they consider an important component – accessibility.

 Introducing assistive devices and services, such as classroom captioning or audio description, has been shown to improve the overall learning experience for all students.
 It’s also a great way for schools to let their communities know that they value all learners by creating more inclusive educational environments.

 Disability-led non-profit organization Mobility International USA offers a few suggestions for planners looking to add accessible and inclusive solutions to their budgets.

 - Plan for the cost of disability-related accommodations in all funding requests and organizational budgets.

 - Add a “disability-related accommodations” line-item to program, and administrative budgets and incorporate costs into the total request.

 - Estimate 3-5% of the total program costs for mainstream programs (i.e. a program that is geared to the general population, which includes disabled and non-disabled people).

 - Estimate 2-3% of the total administrative costs for organizational investments (e.g. disability accommodations for staff and volunteers or making websites accessible).

 Like all budgetary items, there will be schools that have available funds for accessibility needs, and schools that need to find other alternatives to fund inclusion.
 This might include devoting a specific portion of tuition fees each year specifically for accessibility; finding line items in existing budgets that can be used for captioning and audio description, such as in a technology, education supplies, or special services budget; initiating a private funding campaign with local organizations and businesses; or applying for educational grants to help offset the costs.